-NHS Trust fined after death of baby 23 minutes after birth
+Record fine for NHS trust after death of baby 23 minutes after birth

-Judge Grace Lodge said a ‘catalogue of failings’ had exposed Wynter Andrews and her mother to significant harm
+Record fine for scandal-hit maternity hospital over death of baby 23 minutes after birth

+Failings were exposed as part of a wider maternity care investigation by The Independent in 2021

-An NHS trust hit by what could be the largest-ever maternity scandal has been given a six-figure fine over the death of a baby just 23 minutes after her birth.
+An NHS trust at the centre of a major maternity scandal investigation has been fined a record six-figure sum for “gross failings” which led to the death of a baby just 23 minutes after her birth.

+Wynter Sophia Andrews was starved of oxygen after she was born in 2019, while her mother Sarah was left in labour for four days before having an emergency caesarean.

+Failure in their care was exposed by The Independent which revealed dozens of babies had died due to errors by Nottingham University Hospitals Foundation Trust.

-Nottingham University Hospitals Foundation Trust must pay £800,000 after a prosecution was brought by the Care Quality Commission (CQC) over the death of Wynter Sophia Andrews in 2019.
+On Friday, the trust was ordered to pay £800,000 after a prosecution was brought by the Care Quality Commission (CQC) – the largest fine ever received following prosecution over maternity failings.

+Judge Grace Leong said there had been a “catalogue of failings” and detailed the “avoidable errors” which led to Wynter’s death and devastating post traumatic stress for her parents.

+The Nottinghamshire trust is facing an independent inquiry prompted by this newspaper’s 2021 report which will be led by Donna Ockenden, into more than 1,500 cases of alleged poor maternity care.

 An inquest into Wynter’s death in 2020 concluded that there was a “clear and obvious case of neglect” and “gross failings” that led to her avoidable death from a loss of oxygen flow to the brain.